 The total dose to be administered in 24 hours should not exceed 5 mg per kg of body weight orally or 3 mg per kg of body weight intramuscularly.

-The Vontrol in investigations conducted in a small sample of patients who were subjected to this treatment has been reported the occurrence of adverse effects such as the presence of auditory and visual hallucinations.
+The Control investigations conducted in a small sample of patients subjected to this treatment have reported the occurrence of adverse effects such as the presence of auditory and visual hallucinations.

 Symptoms of disorientation and mental confusion were also observed.

-Vontrol is a weak central anticholinergic and these reactions have been observed in less than 0.5% of patients or when central anticholinergic agents, such as Atropine and Escopolamine, have been coadministered with this therapy.
+Control is a weak central anticholinergic.
+These reactions have been observed in less than 0.5% of patients or when primary anticholinergic agents, such as Atropine and Escopolamine, have been coadministered with this therapy.

 The drug should be discontinued in case these symptoms occur.

-Side effects such as depressions , drowsiness, overstimulation, sleep disturbances, dry mouth, gastrointestinal irritation, nausea, dyspepsia, or blurred vision were observed.
+Side effects such as depression, drowsiness, overstimulation, sleep disturbances, dry mouth, gastrointestinal irritation, nausea, dyspepsia, or blurred vision were observed.

-On rare occasions slight dizziness, skin rashes, general malaise, headache and heartburn or heartburn may occur.
+Slight dizziness, skin rashes, general malaise, headache, and heartburn or heartburn may occur on rare occasions.

-Mild jaundice has also been observed, but its relation to the use of Vontrol is still doubtful.
+Mild jaundice has also been observed, but its relation to the use of Control is still doubtful.

-In a small group of patients a slight decrease in systolic and diastolic pressure has been reported transiently and even within the normal limits of blood pressure, after Vontrol administration.
+In a small group of patients, a slight decrease in systolic and diastolic pressure has been reported transiently and even within the normal blood pressure limits after Control administration.

-Rarely abnormalities of the kidney type, dyspnoea, increased transaminase enzymes such as alanine aminotransferase and aspartate transaminase have been observed, whose elevation can cause acute myocardial infarction, acute liver disease, myopathies and liver damage.
+Rarely abnormalities of the kidney type, dyspnoea, and increased transaminase enzymes such as alanine aminotransferase and aspartate transaminase have been observed, whose elevation can cause acute myocardial infarction, acute liver disease, myopathies, and liver damage.

 Warnings and contraindications

-Vontrol should not be administered in cases of known hypersensitivity to the medication and to any component of the formula.
+Control should not be administered in known hypersensitivity to the medication and any formula component.

-Vontrol tablets contain the yellow number 5, which is an agent that can cause allergic reactions including bronchial asthma in some patients so its use is contraindicated in patients with allergy to this agent.
+Control tablets contain the yellow number 5, an agent that can cause allergic reactions, including bronchial asthma in some patients, so its use is contraindicated in patients with allergies to this agent.

-In patients suffering from anuria, the use of Vontrol is contraindicated, because approximately 90% of the drug is excreted in the urine and when the functioning of the kidneys is not normal, the drug can accumulate systemically.
+In patients suffering from anuria, the use of Control is contraindicated because approximately 90% of the drug is excreted in the urine.
+When the functioning of the kidneys is not normal, the drug can accumulate systemically.

-Within the special observations for the use of Vontrol, it must be known that this drug has an antiemetic action that may mask the signs of drug overdose or may confuse in the differential diagnosis in conditions such as intestinal obstruction and brain tumors.
+Within the notable observations for the use of Control, it must be known that this drug has an antiemeticantiemetic action that may mask the signs of drug overdose or confuse the differential diagnosis in conditions such as intestinal obstruction and brain tumors.

-There is no information available with the use of Vontrol during the lactation period, neither in human studies nor in animal studies.
+There is no information available on the use of Control during the lactation period, neither in human studies nor in animal studies.

-On the other hand, the use of this medicine during pregnancy and lactation should be carefully evaluated, according to the potential benefits that exist against the possible risks for the mother and the baby.
+On the other hand, the use of this medicine during pregnancy and lactation should be carefully evaluated according to the potential benefits against the possible risks for the mother and the baby.

-Vontrol is not recommended in children under 6 months of age, nor is intravenous or subcutaneous administration recommended in children of any age.
+Vontrol is not recommended in children under six months of age, nor is intravenous or subcutaneous administration recommended in children.

-The intravenous administration of Vontrol should not be indicated in those patients with a history of sinus tachycardia , since this type of procedure to administer the medication may precipitate an attack in those persons.
+The intravenous administration of Control should not be indicated in those patients with a history of sinus tachycardia since this type of procedure to administer the medication may precipitate an attack in those persons.